rajive/doma/doc/Design.md

     service qos profile, e.g. for resources or different ownership strengths etc

 - Services can be composed of other services
+  - A service interface can be composed of other service interfaces

+- Since composition of XML App Creation is not currently supported out of the box, it can be achieved via carefully orchestrated inheritance.
+The DOMA framework provides and implementation using scripting and environment variables, described below.

+## Modules

+A service interface implementation is called a module.

+A composite service interface may be implemented as composition of modules.

+## Deployment

+The instantiation of a service is called a "deployment".

+A deployment binds the service modules to resources.

+A deployment's artifacts look similar to those of a service---with the distinction that qos policies specify the actual resources (transports, initial peers, discovery etc.)

 ## Components

-A component is an instantiation of a (composite) of service interfaces.
-It may an instantiation of a composite service.

 A component is a unit of deployment.

-A component's artifacts look similar to those of a service---except that they bind an underlying service qos policies and interfaces for a specific deployment.
+It binds a module to resources.

 Typically, there will be one component per unix-style 'process`.

-Since composition of XML App Creation is not currently supported out of the box, it can be achieved via carefully orchestrated inheritance.
-The DOMA framework provides and implementation using scripting and environment variables, described below.

 A component binding is configured by defining the environment variables: